remibert/pycameresp/README.md

 it is necessary to generate the firmware embedding the python scripts, in this case less memory is consumed.

 For motion capture you absolutely need an ESP32CAM.

+For homekit an ESP32 with SPIRAM is required, I tried with GENERIC but it reset before the end of pairing device, it have not enough space in ram.

 # Notice for ESP32CAM